fengjixuchui/AurumRE/README.md

 The 2nd(at the last index) `.text` section looks like made by packer to store stubs of jmp tables where the specific functions are configured to obfuscate its control flows by abusing `jmp` trampoline.

+The following functions are heavily obfuscated (as I just know of now):
+- Dispatch routine of IRPs: Aurum+0x14450
+- Process creation callback routine: Aurum+0x14060
+- Object pre-callback routine: Aurum+0xD9A0

 Obfuscated control-flow view:

 https://user-images.githubusercontent.com/37926134/137597435-5c8264ca-f68e-42cd-9709-2e805c326e26.mp4